arhohuttunen/arhohuttunen.com/content/post/dry-damp-tests/index.md

 Another argument against a solution like this is that you now have coupling between tests.
 Changing something in the setup will affect all the tests.

 Also, variation in test data setup now becomes a problem.
+Let's say we have to add another test for starting the progress on an open task.
 A very naive implementation would modify the test data locally in the test.

 ```java
     @Test